Rachico/Rachico/README.md

 ### Hi there !
 I'm Mehdi 👋
-An Engineering Student who is passionate about  Data Science, Software Development and Machine Learning.
+I'm passionate about  Data Science, Software Development and Machine Learning.

 - 🌱 I’m currently learning **Deep Learning and Neural Networks**
 - 💞️ I’m looking to collaborate on **Deep Learning Projects**